pansap99/gitGuide/README.md

 git checkout HEAD~<commits before head>
 ```

-To checkout let's say the commit before head that is the latest commit before the latest (parent commit) we can use:
+To checkout the commit before HEAD (one commit before the last commit) we can use:

 ```
 git checkout HEAD~1